bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is HTML elements that are used to give context to a webpage and help with organization.
+They don't change the look of the webpage but they greatly increase your styling capabilities and help with the organization of your HTML files.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+1. Display: inline allows you to set width and height on the elements
+2. with display: inline the top and bottom margins/padding are respected but with display: block they are not.

 3. What are the 4 areas of the box model?

+The element itself, padding, border, and margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross-axis

 5. Explain why git is valuable to a team of developers.

+It allows developers to work together on a repository using seperate branches and then merge their branches together to combine work.
+It also allows developers to work locally and then push their work together into a remote repository.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.